We describe and display the results from the

 aloft, and from east to west throughout much of the tropics.

-- The color of the streamlines indicates a relative
+- The blue and orange shading indicates a relative

-measure of horizontal divergence of the flow.
-Orange and red indicates
+measure of horizontal convergence or divergence of the flow.
+Orange and red indicate

-strong divergence, and blue/purple indicate strong convergence.
+strong divergence, and light and dark blue indicate strong convergence.
 Low-level

 convergence with divergence aloft at the same location is usually associated